letientai299/google-foobar-2021/readme.md

 Since I'm almost run out of time (and mental energy) on this one, I decided to give it one last shot.
 The best way to think in logic is to write down our thought and verify one by one.
-I did it with pen and paper before, but I guess it failed because I was too lazy to write down all the calculation.
+I did it with pen and paper before, but I guess it failed because I was too lazy to write down all the calculations.
 This is my last chance.
-If it also failed, then, fine[!][fuck_it_im_not_fine_with_that].
+If it also failed, then, fine[!][fuck_it_im_not_fine_with_that]

 This time, I need to do it differently, carefully, every single word must be beautifully typed.
 This time, I need the strongest, heaviest weapon in my programming toolbox: [Literate programming][literate_programming].

-Thank to Knuth, I'm success this time.
+Thanks to Knuth, I succeed this time.
 All the logic was cleared.
-All the questions answered.
+All the questions were answered.
 All the local test cases passed.
-The moment my solution pass Foobar tests, I can't help but [shouting to the void on Twitter][tw_foobar_pass].
+The moment my solution passed Foobar tests, I can't help but [shout to the void on Twitter][tw_foobar_pass].

 ![Pass level 5](./img/level-5-success.png)